 Discovery Science and Technology Centre

 Science comes to life at this exciting and hands-on science centre.
 Shows, exhibits and an awesome school holiday program are on offer in the heart of Bendigo.
 Kids will love the Thong-A-Phone or looking at their reflection in the wacky mirrors.
-Add this to your list these holidays.

 Zone Fun Park